-"Dear friend, look at the Buddhism of Japan today.
+Dear friend, look at the Buddhism of Japan today.
 It has degenerated into ceremonialism and has lost the essential truth of the teachings.
 As the situation continues, Buddhism will vanish from Japan.
 Something needs to be done, and you should spread real Buddhism there.
 You can do that well.
-If you do so, I shall be very pleased and it will help me with my mission."
-(Asahara 1988: 10)
+If you do so, I shall be very pleased and it will help me with my mission (Asahara 1988: 10).

-Asahara (1988: 11) used this statement as authorization for his "mission."
-For the same reason he also visited other Tibetan leaders.
-During a journey to Sri Lanka in 1991, Asahara (1992c: 154) claimed to have been praised as "the only man who can save the world.”
-The Prime Minister presented him a Buddhist relic, an important symbol of spiritual power.
-In the end he claimed to be the "Buddha in our times" and an incarnation of Shiva, the Lord of yoga.
-(Asahara 1991b: preface; 1993b: 105) His attempts at an apotheosis are also reflected in the titles he subsequently assumed.
-Whereas in early publications Asahara was called sensei (teacher) or guru, his appellation then changed to "Revered Master" (sonshi), to which then the title "His Holiness" (saisho) was added since 1992 (Shinri No. 19), an expression usually reserved for personages such as the Dalai Lama or the Pope.
-His claim of having achieved "awakening" provided him with absolute authority and gave his group autonomy over against other religious groups.
-The unquestionable authority excluded any control as well as flexibility or compromise in conflicts with other religious or secular authorities.
-This is an ideological factor for radicalization.
+Asahara (1988: 11) used this statement as authorization of his “mission.”
+For the same reason he visited other Tibetan leaders as well.
+During a trip to Sri Lanka in 1991, Asahara (1992c: 154) claimed to have been praised as “the only man who can save the world.”
+The Prime Minister presented him with a Buddhist relic, an important symbol of spiritual power.
+In the end, he claimed himself to be the “Buddha of our times” and an incarnation of Shiva, the Lord of yoga (Asahara 1991b: preface; 1993b: 105).
+His attempts at an apotheosis are also reflected in the titles he subsequently assumed.
+Whereas in earlier publications Asahara had himself called sensei (teacher) or guru, he later changed his appellation to “Revered Master” (sonshi), to which he added, from 1992 on, the title “His Holiness” (saisho) (Shinri No. 19), an epithet usually reserved for personages such as the Dalai Lama or the Pope.
+His claim of having achieved “awakening” provided him with absolute authority and gave his group autonomy vis à vis other religious groups.
+The unquestionable authority excluded the possibility of any control as well as flexibility or compromise in conflicts with other religious or secular authorities.
+This is an ideological factor of radicalization.

-5. Interior contributing factors for radicalization
+5. Internal contributing factors to radicalization

-5.1 Young membership
+5.1 Youth membership

-In 1995, the average age of Aum followers was twenty-seven years (DY 5/18/1995), therefore we may speak of a "youth religion."
-Most leaders were still under forty years old.
-According to Maeda (1997), a member of the Aum peer group, his generation having grown up in the 1970s and 1980s was a "youth without a father."
-Because the fathers spent most time to work in the company, young people had to become adults by their own.
-Since many members had joined because they felt understood by Asahara, he may have acted also as a substitute father, not only as guru.
-An Aum member and experienced school teacher in his forties explained to me that most followers had no or not much work experience in society, therefore they were no "socialized people" (shakai-jin).
-Their distance to society played a role in the process of radicalization.
-In their interactions with society they committed more mistakes and even crimes, such as those mentioned before.
+In 1995, the average age of Aum followers was twenty seven (DY 5/18/1995).
+We may therefore speak of a “youth religion.”
+Most leaders at the time were under forty years old.
+According to Maeda (1997), a member of the Aum peer group, his generation, which had grown up in the 1970s and 1980s, was a “youth without a father.”
+As fathers in this period had spent most of their time at work in companies, young people had been left on their own to mature into adults .
+Many members joined the sect because they felt that they were understood by Asahara, who may thus have acted not only as a guru, but also as a father figure.
+As an Aum member and experienced school teacher in his forties explained to me, most followers had had little or no work experience in society and were therefore not “socialized people” (shakai-jin).
+Their distance from mainstream society played a role in the process of their radicalization.
+In their interactions with society, they thus often made mistakes and even committed crimes, such as those mentioned above.